ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-complex-objects/index.md

 One way to get around this is to add a `toString()` method to the complex objects, however this may not be possible if you are working with JSON data.

-A more flexible solution is to use the `colDef.keyCreator()` callback function to return a meaningful key for the supplied object, as shown in the following code snippets:
+A more flexible solution is to use the `colDef.keyCreator(params)` callback function to return a meaningful key for the supplied object, as shown in the following code snippets:

+<api-documentation source='column-properties/properties.json' section='columns' names='["keyCreator"]'></api-documentation>

 ```js
 // row item has complex object for country